Anwar8/Blaze/notes/journal.md

 I will need to go verbose to know what has happened.
 All appears to go okay until renumbering.
 This might be an artifact of using `size_t` and its incompatibility with `MPI_UNSIGNED`.
 I will try to replace all `size_t` with `unsigned` and see what kind of bugs that introduces and resolves.

+Indeed, changing `size_t` to `unsigned` resolved the bug where the starting number for the renumbering was an arbitrarly high value (see physical notebook).
+However, there is now a new bug where rank 0 is searching for a node with ID of 0, which does not exist.
+I will have to figure out why this is happening.

+Bug appears to be in `exchange_interface_nodes_updated_ids`.

+I have added a lot of debugging verbosity, but I have found that the bug takes place when rank 1 suddenly wants to renumber a node 0 to an id of 0!
+I am a bit tired now, so I will take a break for now.

 ### 29 June
 There are 50 days remaining to the submission deadline of the thesis.
 There are still many tasks to complete:
 1. Test distributed boundary condition, load, and record management.